 Once you have a Grain account, simply start a Zoom call and press record.
 Grain automatically records the call, and will process and deliver your Zoom transcription once it’s finished.

+If you know how to take better meeting notes, you know how significant notes can be!
 Put your paper and pen away, and close out of that Google Doc.
 In the desktop app version of Grain, live note-taking gives you and your team a collaborative notepad to take time stamped notes during Zoom calls.

 No more “Could you repeat that?” or trying to decide whose notes are correct.
 Grain’s collaborative notepad offers a single source of truth for your team to act on.